CMSgov/CMCS-DSG-DSS-Certification-Staging/SMC Process/readme.md

 This page includes information supplemental to the SMC Guidance.
 It does not replace the SMC Guidance but includes additional details for states to help them navigate the certification process.

 ## Advance Planning Documents
-The Advanced Planning Documents (APD) serve as the starting point for the process and should include Conditions for Enhanced Funding (CEF), CMS-required outcomes, state-specific outcomes, and metrics.
+The Advance Planning Documents (APD) serve as the starting point for the process and should include Conditions for Enhanced Funding (CEF), CMS-required outcomes, state-specific outcomes, and metrics.
 These conditions, outcomes, and metrics will be used throughout the SMC process.

 After the APD is approved and prior to releasing a Request for Proposal (RFP), the state should copy the CMS-required outcomes, state-specific outcomes, and metrics from the APD to the [SMC Intake Form Template](https://www.medicaid.gov/medicaid/data-and-systems/downloads/intake-form.xlsx).
 Once this is drafted, it can be discussed with the MES Certification Team, and a preliminary list of evidence should be added for the CEF, Outcome, Metrics, and Required Artifacts tabs.
 Those determined to be not applicable should include the reason why they are not applicable to the module’s certification.
 The drafted SMC Intake Form will then be used throughout the process and updated as needed.
 Refer to the [Intake Form guidance](../Intake Form/) for filling out the Intake Form.